tfourj/immich-public-proxy/README.md

 ```
 IMMICH_URL=http://localhost:2283
-API_KEY="Get this from your Immich Account Settings page"
 PORT=3000
 CACHE_AGE=2592000
 ```

 - `IMMICH_URL` is the URL to access Immich in your local network.
 This is not your public URL.
-- `API_KEY` get this from the Account Settings page of your Immich user account.
 - `CACHE_AGE` this is setting the `cache-control` header, to tell the browser to cache the assets.
 Set to 0 to disable caching.

 3. Start the docker container: